-Counter-NotificationIf you are a Vercel customer and believe that material you posted on a website hosted by Vercel was wrongfully removed or access to it was disabled by mistake or misidentification, you can file a counter-notification with Vercel (“Counter-Notification”), pursuant to Section 512(g)(2) and (3) of the DMCA, by submitting written notification to our Designated Agent identified above.Pursuant to the DMCA, the Counter-Notification must substantially include the following:
+Counter-NotificationIf you are a Vercel customer and believe that material you posted on a website deployed through the Vercel Platform was wrongfully removed or access to it was disabled by mistake or misidentification, you can file a counter-notification with Vercel (“Counter-Notification”), pursuant to Section 512(g)(2) and (3) of the DMCA, by submitting written notification to our Designated Agent identified above.Pursuant to the DMCA, the Counter-Notification must substantially include the following:

 Vercel’s designee to receive Counter-Notifications is the Designated Agent listed above.Please note that the DMCA allows Vercel to restore the removed content if the party filing the original Notice of Infringement does not file a court action against you within ten (10) to fourteen (14) business days of receiving the copy of your Counter-Notification.
 You should also be aware that if you knowingly and materially misrepresent that the material on the website hosted by Vercel was removed or disabled by mistake or misidentification, you may be liable for damages (including costs and attorneys’ fees) under Section 512(f) of the DMCA.